americocunhajr/SoBioS/README.md

 ![SoBioS Logo](logo/SoBioS_logo.png)

 **SoBioS** is an easy to run Matlab code used for Sobol' indices global sensitivity analysis of Biological Systems.
-It strongly uses the utilities available in the UQLab package (https://www.uqlab.com/).
-The implementation follows an educational style, to make its use very intuitive, in the same style that can be seen in UQLab tutorials.
+The implementation follows an educational style, to make its use very intuitive.
 This package includes the following modules:

 SoBioS_CaseName.m - main file for the simulation (use servaral resourses from UQLab package);